Dutch firm SHV to sell Siam Makro shares to Thailand's CP All

-AMSTERDAM (Reuters) - Dutch holding company SHV said on Tuesday it has agreed to sell its shares in cash-and-carry wholesaler Siam Makro MAKR.BK to Thai retailer CP All (CPALL.BK).
+AMSTERDAM, April 23 (Reuters) - Dutch holding company SHV said on Tuesday it has agreed to sell its shares in cash-and-carry wholesaler Siam Makro to Thai retailer CP All.

 SHV said in a statement that an agreement has been signed between SHV and CP All but did not give further details.